rubensworks/sparqljson-parse.js/README.md

 `sparqlJsonParser.parseJsonBooleanStream` also takes a stream as input, but it returns a promise that resolves to a boolean.

+The error thrown for unsupported versions can be skipped by setting `parseUnsupportedVersions` to `true` when constructing the parser.

 ### Advanced: metadata entries

 This library can recognise metadata on the result stream in the following form: